Tinubu Rejects Bill Seeking to Increase National Assembly Retirement Age

 The existing law prescribes 60 years of age or 35 years of service for retirement.

-Tinubu commended the senate for the “diligent work” it put in drafting and passing the bill.
+Tinubu commended the Senate for the “diligent work,” it put into drafting and passing the bill.

 Part of the President’s letter read, “I write in respect of the harmonised retirement age for legislative officers of the National Assembly of the Federal Republic of Nigeria bill passed by the national assembly and forwarded to me for assent.

-“Upon thorough examination and carefully consultation I have decided to withhold my assent to the bill.
+“Upon thorough examination and careful consultation, I have decided to withhold my assent to the bill.

-“However, I trust that this decision would be recieved with understanding and acceptance.”
+“However, I trust that this decision would be received with understanding and acceptance.

-Upon thorough examination and carefully consultation I have decided to withhold my assent to the bill.
+Upon thorough examination and careful consultation I have decided to withhold my assent to the bill.”

-This decision is made in accordance with the powers vested in me by the constitution of the federal republic of Nigeria.
-I wish to express my sincere appreciation of the diligent work of the senate as regards to the drafting and passage of this bill.

-However, I trust that this decision would be recieved with understanding and acceptance.